electric-sql/d2ts/packages/d2ts/README.md

 )
 ```

-#### fractionalIndexedTopK
+#### topKWithFractionalIndex

-`fractionalIndexedTopK(comparator: (a: T, b: T) => number, options?: { limit?: number, offset?: number })`
+`topKWithFractionalIndex(comparator: (a: T, b: T) => number, options?: { limit?: number, offset?: number })`

-An advanced version of `indexedTopK` that uses fractional indexing to minimize changes when elements move positions.
+An advanced version of `topKWithIndex` that uses fractional indexing to minimize changes when elements move positions.
 Instead of integer indices, it assigns string-based fractional indices that are lexicographically sortable.

 When elements change position, only the indices of the moved elements are updated, not all elements.
 This is particularly useful for UI applications where you want to minimize DOM updates.